barryclark/jekyll-now/_posts/2020-09-26-Angel-investing-Part-1.md

 is not enough. <sup>[1](#footnote_1)</sup>

 Any new startup-in-the-making
-has a number of "lenses" to be viewed with
+has a number of "lenses" to be viewed with in order to gage the probability of success

 In the whole lifecycle of the business (from fledgling idea to small to large venture) all of these aspects become equally important